 More than 1,200 plants in eleven varieties are planted in 5 large gardens.
 We feature: True Grosso, Provence, Hidcote, Folgate, Munstead, Gros Bleu, Fat Spike, Royal Velvet, Betty’s Blue, Melissa Lilac, and Phenomenal.
 This is a nice mix of French and English lavenders.
 We plant and manage our lavender following Certified Naturally Grown and organic practices.
 The lavender buds are proudly offered for use to regional locavores.

 Tatted lace is hand-crafted using old world techniques.
 Anita has been making tatted items for more than 25 years, is a member of three Lace Guilds, and was the first tatter, worldwide, to complete the International Organization of Lace, Inc. (IOLI) Tatting Technical Proficiency Program.
 Anita recently completed her Master tatting in the Tatters Across Time proficiency.
 We sell a variety of tatted lace products and offer lace-making classes.
 Her tatting has been highlighted and published in The Piedmont Virginia magazine, on display in a museum, featured in newspaper articles and lace magazines, and has won many ribbons.

 Visit our cottage shop for lavender and lace items.
 Our shop products include: soaps, sachets, candles, lotions, teas, bath salts, dream pillows, hot/cool neck packs along with culinary lavender buds and recipes.
 In the future we plan to add syrup, jams, and honey.
 Our lace products include: earrings, necklaces and heirloom handkerchief sachets.
 Our lavender is simply serene.
 Tatted Lace is seldom seen!

 Groups & Events

-We will be hosting seasonal events such as farm tours, craft classes, tatting lessons, and activities which accompany the blossoming of our lavender varieties.
+We hope to be hosting seasonal events such as farm tours, craft classes, tatting lessons, and activities which accompany the blossoming of our lavender varieties.
 Check our events page for dates and time of hosted activities.
 Like us on Facebook to stay tuned to our activities.